martin-t/cvars/README.md

 - **Useful commands**:
   - [cargo-llvm-lines](https://github.com/dtolnay/cargo-llvm-lines) and [cargo-bloat](https://github.com/RazrFalcon/cargo-bloat).
 Use either of them in `cvars-bench-compile-time` (e.g. e.g. `cargo llvm-lines --features string,typed,fnlike,cvars-1000`) to find out which functions generate a lot of LLVM IR and which compile to a lot of code.
 This is a good indicator of what is causing long compile times.
 Lines of LLVM IR is a bit more important because it better indicates how much work the backend has to do even if it compiles down to a small amount of machine code.
   - Set the environment variable `CVARS_STATS` to make the macros print how long they took - e.g. `CVARS_STATS= cargo bloat --features string,typed,fnlike,cvars-1000`.
 If it's small compared to the total compile time, most of the time is spent in codegen, dealing with the large amount of code generated.
+Note that the compiler's output, including proc macro output, is cached if the compiled code hasn't changed so you might need to set the variable and also edit the code to see the stats.

 ## Contributing